fybrik/fogProtect-dashboard-sample/README.md

 # FogProtect Usecase
-This is an application that demonstrates the use of [fybrik](https://github.com/fybrik/fybrik) and leverages it to control the data flow between a webserver and a data server, where the webserver sends HTTP requests to data server and the data server responds accordingly.
+This is an application that demonstrates the use of [fybrik](https://github.com/fybrik/fybrik) and leverages it to control the data flow between a webserver and a data server, where the webserver sends HTTP requests to a REST-base data server and the data server responds accordingly.

+This application demonstrates how runtime policy evaluation can be handled by Fybrik by having the Fybrik module communication with a local version of OPA (loaded as a sidecar).
+User authentication guaranteed by a JWT (JASON Web Token) which accompanies each REST request for data.
+This allows for the user (role) to be dynamically changed between data access results.

 ## Architecture
 The project contains 3 main components: